William Goldman, Oscar winner for ‘Butch Cassidy,’ has died

+Goldman won screenwriting Oscars for "Butch Cassidy and the Sundance Kid" and "All the President's Men" and also converted his novels "Marathon Man," ''Magic," ''The Princess Bride" and "Heat" into screenplays.
+He was also a top script doctor.

-NEW YORK (AP) — William Goldman, the Oscar-winning screenwriter and Hollywood wise man who won Academy Awards for “Butch Cassidy and the Sundance Kid” and “All the President’s Men” and summed up the mystery of making a box office hit by declaring “Nobody knows anything,” has died.
+NEW YORK (AP) — William Goldman, the screenwriter and Hollywood wise man who won Academy Awards for “Butch Cassidy and the Sundance Kid” and “All the President’s Men” and summed up the mystery of making a box office hit by declaring “Nobody knows anything,” has died.
 He was 87.

 Goldman’s daughter, Jenny, said her father died early Friday in New York due to complications from colon cancer and pneumonia.
 “So much of what’s he’s written can express who he was and what he was about,” she said, adding that the last few weeks, while Goldman was ailing, revealed just how many people considered him family.